orenstein-lab/OrensteinLab_git/README.md

 System specific information (hardware addresses, for example) are stored in `config_dict` in `configuration.py`, and so files and functions in `\control` should always pull such information from there.
 If such "hard-coded" information is needed for new hardware, new entries should be entered into `config_dict`.

-### Guidelines for defining `motor_dict`, `instrument_dict`, and `meta_motors`
+### Guidelines for defining `MOTOR_DICT`, `INSTRUMENT_DICT`, and `META_MOTORS`

-`motor_dict` is a dictionary where each `motor` is defined abstractly by creating an entry of the following form:
+`MOTOR_DICT` is a dictionary where each `motor` is defined abstractly by creating an entry of the following form:

 `'motor_name':{'read':read_func, 'move':move_func, 'init':init_func, 'close':close_func, 'move_back':move_back, 'name':'Motor Name'}`

 that is, each motor is `key:value` pair where `key` is the abstracted name for the motor which can be called in high-level functions, and `value` is another dictionary which links the abstracted `read`,`move`,`init`,`close` functions to low-level functions in `/control`.
 Here `'move_back'` is an entry which is used to specify how much to overshoot when returning to initial position during a multidimensional motor scan, and `'name'` is the `string` that labels the motor when written into data files.
 In principle, additional entries to this dictionary can be made if new functionalities are required in the future.

-`instrument_dict` is similar, expect an `instrument` does not have a `'move'` function.
+`INSTRUMENT_DICT` is similar, expect an `instrument` does not have a `'move'` function.
 Currently no use has been made of a `'name'` entry either, since measurables are labeled in the `dict` which is returned by the `read` function, however in the future this should be implemented - for example, if you have multiple lock-in ampifiers it will be important to distinguish the two.

-`meta_motors`: This is a `list` of abstract motors from the `motor_dict`, and is used to specify what motors should be actively considered within the "system" during operation.
-Any `motor` in `meta_motors` will be read during data acquisition and added as either metadata to file headers or just directly into the datastream.
-Care must be taken when writing files in `measurement.py` to properly use `meta_motors`.
+`META_MOTORS`: This is a `list` of abstract motors from the `MOTOR_DICT`, and is used to specify what motors should be actively considered within the "system" during operation.
+Any `motor` in `META_MOTORS` will be read during data acquisition and added as either metadata to file headers or just directly into the datastream.
+Care must be taken when writing files in `measurement.py` to properly use `META_MOTORS`.

 ### Guidelines for writing functions in `measurement.py`